Futurae-Technologies/android-sdk-sample/README.md

 This repository contains a full sample android application showcasing the usage of both [Futurae SDK](https://github.com/Futurae-Technologies/android-sdk) and [Futurae Adaptive SDK](https://github.com/Futurae-Technologies/android-adaptive-sdk).
 It is an open-source app using all of our available features using the latest Android architectural and UI patterns.

+## 📢 Disclaimer
+The SDK Sample App in this repository is provided as is and is intended solely as an example implementation to assist customers in integrating Futurae’s SDKs.
+This SDK Sample App is not designed for production use, and Futurae does not offer support or maintenance for it.
+Futurae makes no representations or warranties, express or implied, including but not limited to, any warranties of merchantability or suitability, or fitness for a particular purpose, or non-infringement, regarding the SDK Sample App.
+Futurae does not warrant that the SDK Sample App will be uninterrupted or error free or without delay.

 ## 🛠 Getting Started

 1. **Clone the repository:**